Acute disseminated encephalomyelitis: Neurocognitive

 Patients with demyelinating illnesses, such as MS, have shown cognitive deficits even when there is minimal physical disability.
 Research suggests that similar effects are seen after ADEM, but that the deficits are less severe than those seen in MS. A study of six children with ADEM (mean age at presentation 7.7 years) were tested for a range of neurocognitive tests after an average of 3.5 years of recovery.
 All six children performed in the normal range on most tests, including verbal IQ and performance IQ, but performed at least one standard deviation below age norms in at least one cognitive domain, such as complex attention (one child), short-term memory (one child) and internalizing behaviour/affect (two children).
 Group means for each cognitive domain were all within one standard deviation of age norms, demonstrating that, as a group, they were normal.
 These deficits were less severe than those seen in similar aged children with a diagnosis of MS.

-Another study compared nineteen children with a history of ADEM, of which 10 were five years of age or younger at the time (average age 3.8 years old, tested an average of 3.9 years later) and nine were older (mean age 7.7y at time of ADEM, tested an average of 2.2 years later) to nineteen matched controls.
+Another study compared nineteen children with a history of ADEM, of which 10 were five years of age or younger at the time (average age 3.8 years old, tested an average of 3.9 years later), and nine were older (mean age 7.7 years at time of ADEM, tested an average of 2.2 years later), to nineteen matched controls.
 Scores on IQ tests and educational achievement were lower for the young onset ADEM group (average IQ 90) compared to the late onset (average IQ 100) and control groups (average IQ 106), while the late onset ADEM children scored lower on verbal processing speed.
-Again, all groups means were within one standard deviation of the controls, meaning that while effects were statistically reliable, the children were as a whole, still within the normal range.
+Again, all group means were within one standard deviation of the controls, meaning that while effects were statistically reliable, the children as a whole were still within the normal range.
 There were also more behavioural problems in the early onset group, although there is some suggestion that this may be due, at least in part, to the stress of hospitalization at a young age.

 Research

-The relationship between ADEM and anti-MOG associated encephalomyelitis is currently under research.
+The relationship between ADEM and anti-MOG-associated encephalomyelitis is currently under research.
 A new entity called MOGDEM has been proposed.

 About animal models, the main animal model for MS, experimental autoimmune encephalomyelitis (EAE) is also an animal model for ADEM.
 Being an acute monophasic illness, EAE is far more similar to ADEM than MS.